This article is about Cloud Computing

 Received sequences are decoded and returned to the sender by the receiver.
 A photon is only considered for transmission if it is not intercepted, and the others are discarded.
 As a result, confidential information is kept secure.
 The security of transactions becomes more critical with digitization and e-commerce, along with a data center.
 You can prevent cyber frauds and interceptions using cryptography.

 Become an industry-ready StackRoute Certified Cloud IT Administrator and get skilled to acquire all the critical competencies required to take on the role of a Cloud IT Administrator including building strong foundations as Systems administrator.
-This is a Job-Assured Program with a minimum CTC of ₹ 4LPA*
+This is a Placement Assured Program* with a minimum CTC of ₹ 4LPA*

 12 Weeks Program